 End-to-end test cycle using TestLodge:

-- Create test plan (you can create test plan using predefined test plan template which can be updated as per your requirements)
+- Create a Test plan (you can create a test plan using predefined test plan template which can be updated as per your requirements)

 - Add requirements